 Wetting out fiberglass and other composite fabrics:

-The estimates below indicate only how much epoxy is needed to wet out a specific fabric type; it doesn't account for mixed epoxy applied to a surface before wetting out the epoxy, or epoxy applied between composite fabric layers.
+The estimates below indicate only how much mixed epoxy resin and hardener is needed to wet out a specific fabric type; it doesn't account for mixed epoxy applied to a surface before wetting out the epoxy, or epoxy applied between composite fabric layers.
 Taking this information into consideration, by fabric type, one gallon of mixed epoxy will wet out approximately:

 - 4 oz. fiberglass cloth - 37.5 sq. yds.

 - 6 oz. fiberglass cloth - 25 sq. yds.